bsmith89/midas2-wiki/Home.md

 Column `genome_is_representative` is defined as `genome == representative`.

 Every species has a single representative genome, which could be used to identify the species.
-While doing so would be elegant, for our purposes here, purely numeric species ids are more convenient.

-The 6-digit species ids above were arbitrarily assigned by Jason Shi; see `s3://jason.shi-bucket/IGGdb2.0/alt_species_ids.tsv`.
+We also use purely numeric 6-digit species ids arbitrarily assigned by Jason Shi; see `s3://jason.shi-bucket/IGGdb2.0/alt_species_ids.tsv`.